 Going after the Big Fish

 “My ambition from the very beginning has been building one of the biggest technology companies in Europe,” Markus is not shy to announce.
 And since the transport industry is ten times the size of the marketing sector of the whole world, this is where he sees his challenges.

 “It’s only a matter of time until we break the regulations that have been limiting this industry in Europe for decades.
 There is simply no explanation as to why a company should pay 100 000 euros for an operating licence in a single city and then charge its customers 100 euros for a ride.
 It’s as if someone would charge you 200 000 euros if you wanted to become a programmer.”

 The strict regulations have started to crumble state by state, with Estonia leading the way, yet they stay intact in many countries like Italy, Germany, Spain or our Scandinavian neighbours.
-The transport regulating office of London recently pulled operating licences for both Taxify and Uber in the biggest city of Europe.
+The transport regulating office of London recently pulled operating licences for both Bolt and Uber in the biggest city of Europe.

 “Uber makes €2 billion of revenue on its rides in the UK only, so probably making a few hundred million in commissions, therefore it’s no small business,” Markus explains their motivation in fighting for the change in regulations.
 At the time they started, he did not even regard Uber as a competitor as it only operated in a few European cities as a limo service.
 Things changed when Uber raised billions in investor capital.

 Transport is usually considered to be a very local service.
 Markus brings a recent example when the Kenyan press proudly announced that a Kenyan company raised an extraordinary investment from a Chinese investor.
-That company was, of course, Taxify.
+That company was, of course, Bolt.

 What to disrupt next?